auxfuse/Milestone3/README.md

 ## Deployment

 This multi-page application was developed in PyCharm IDE and version controlling was utilised via local (git) and online (github) repository technologies.
+Several github branches were used throughout the development of this application as it allowed me a learning process with same, I have left those branches available in the Github branches tab of my <a href="https://github.com/auxfuse/Milestone3">repository</a>

 Deploying this application was achieved through Github pages and hosted on Heroku by:
 * Selecting the Repository from my linked Github in Heroku.